pndni/Charge_GM_WM_Properties_Pipeline/README.md

 # Combining data from all the subjects

-Assuming your output all your output directories are in a commond directory and these directories have the same names as the subjects, e.g.:
+Assuming your output directories are in a commond directory and these directories have the same names as the subjects, e.g.:
 ```